Anastasiia-Kosh/Anastasiia-Kosh/README.md

 Harmoniq is a full-stack platform for discovering, reading, and publishing articles while connecting readers with content creators.
 As part of the development team, I built the Authors page and individual author profiles, implemented paginated data loading and caching with TanStack Query, and developed a public user-details API endpoint with MongoDB ObjectId validation.
 The project follows a monorepo architecture, with Next.js Route Handlers acting as a BFF between the frontend and the Express backend.

-**Tech Stack:** Next.js, React, TypeScript, JavaScript, CSS Modules, TanStack Query, Axios, Zustand, Formik, Yup, Node.js, Express, MongoDB, Mongoose, JWT, bcrypt, Multer, Cloudinary, Swagger, Vercel, Render
+**Tech Stack:** Next.js, React, TypeScript, CSS Modules, TanStack Query, Axios, Zustand, Formik, Yup, Node.js, Express, MongoDB, Mongoose, JWT, bcrypt, Multer, Cloudinary, Swagger, Vercel, Render

 ---